Mohamed-Ali-Bouzazi/PasswordGenerator/README.md

 # PasswordGenerator
 ![PasswordGenerator](https://github.com/user-attachments/assets/39aa54c5-b83f-4491-86ac-a5e410ba4c52)

-Everytime we sign up on a website we have to add a password and now days as threats related to accounts are increasing we can take a step ahead for securing our account with the help of a strong password which includes lowercase character,uppercase characters,symbols and numbers in it so I have created this password generator webpage using which you can generate a password with desired required characters you can include in it also there is a strenght calculator which will calculate the strength of the password also you can have desired length password from 1 to 20 length long password by default the slider is set to 10.
+Whenever we sign up on a website, we are required to create a password.
+With the increasing threats to online accounts, it is essential to take extra steps to enhance security.
+A strong password should include a combination of lowercase and uppercase letters, numbers, and symbols.

+To address this, I have developed a password generator webpage that allows users to create secure passwords with customizable character requirements.
+Additionally, the webpage features a password strength calculator to evaluate the strength of the generated password.
+Users can also set their preferred password length, ranging from 1 to 20 characters, with the default length set to 10.

 ADVANTAGES OF THIS WEBPAGE
 <ul>